-The Chief Financial Officer/Director of Finance shall include in the Annual Comprehensive Financial Report ("ACFR") a report summarizing all debt outstanding by type (tax-supported and self-supported general obligation debt, and revenue debt), and update of pertinent legislative changes.
-Additionally, the Chief Financial Officer/Director of Finance shall annually publish on the City's website a Debt Report summarizing the City's total outstanding principal and interest for all long-term debt as of the end of the last fiscal year, in accordance with House Bill 1378 passed during the 2015 legislative session.
+The Director of Finance shall include in the Comprehensive Annual Financial Report ("CAFR") a report summarizing all debt outstanding by type (tax-supported and self-supported general obligation debt, and revenue debt), remaining balance of bond proceeds, update of arbitrage liability, and update of pertinent legislative changes.
+Additionally, the Director of Finance shall annually publish on the City's website a Debt Report summarizing the City's total outstanding principal and interest for all long-term debt as of the end of the last fiscal year, in accordance with House Bill 1378 passed during the 2015 legislative session.